The 7 Best Ways to Track Employee Training Progress and Results

 For example, you could showcase how a customer service training program led to a 15% increase in customer satisfaction scores.

-5 Ways to Track Employee Training
+How to Track Employee Training Progress and Results

 We recommend aligning your method for tracking employee training progress with your training goals and available resources.
 For example, creating a basic survey with free software will be enough in some cases, as with gathering informal feedback.
 However, you may also need a comprehensive analysis of an employee’s skills, which will be easier to accomplish with a learning management system.